Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Introduction

-To overcome the aforementioned challenges, this paper proposes a \textbf{sem}antic \textbf{m}asked recurrent world model(\textbf{SEM2}) to enhance the sample efficiency and robustness of autonomous driving framework.
-SEM2 enables the agent only to focus on the task-relevant information via a latent feature filter learned by reconstructing the semantic mask.
-The semantic mask provides driving-relevant information consisting of the road map, the target path, surrounding objects in the form of a bird's eye view, formulating a semantic masked world model to obtain the transition dynamics of the driving-relevant latent state.
-Then, the agent learns the optimal policy by taking the filtered driving-relevant feature as input, so the generated actions are highly correlated with the semantic mask and are more robust to the permutations of input compared with previous works.
-To tackle the uneven data distribution issue, we collect the common data and corner case data separately and construct a multi-source sampler to aggregate different scenes in a mini-batch for the training of the semantic masked world model.
-Key contributions of our work are summarized as follows: \begin{itemize} \item{We proposed a \textbf{sem}antic \textbf{m}asked recurrent world model(\textbf{SEM2}) that learns the transition dynamics of task-relevant states through a latent semantic filter and recurrent neural network to reduce the interference of irrelevant information in sensor inputs, thus improving sampling efficiency and robustness of learned driving policy.} \end{itemize} \begin{itemize} \item{A multi-source sampler is proposed to balance data distribution and prevent model collapse in corner cases, which contributes diverse scene data to training the semantic masked world model by using both common driving situations and multiple corner cases in urban scenes.} \end{itemize} \begin{itemize} \item{Extensive experiments conducted on the CARLA benchmark show that our method surpasses the previous works of end-to-end autonomous driving with deep reinforcement learning in terms of sample efficiency and robustness to input permutation.} \end{itemize}
+To overcome the aforementioned challenges, this paper proposes a \textbf{SEM}antic \textbf{M}asked recurrent world model (\textbf{SEM2}) to enhance the sample efficiency and robustness of the autonomous driving framework.
+The SEM2 allows the agent to concentrate solely on task-related information via a latent feature filter learned by reconstructing the semantic mask.
+The semantic mask provides driving-relevant information consisting of the road map, the target path, and surrounding objects in a bird-view form, formulating a semantic masked world model to obtain the transition dynamics of the driving-relevant latent state.
+Then, the agent learns the optimal policy by taking the filtered features as input, and the learned optimal policy can generate highly driving-tasks-correlated actions, hence it would be more robust to input permutations compared with previous works.
+To tackle the uneven data distribution issue, we collect the common data and corner case data separately and construct a multi-source data sampler to aggregate different scenes in a mini-batch for the training of the semantic masked world model.
+Key contributions of our work are summarized as follows:

+\begin{itemize} \item{We propose a \textbf{SEM}antic \textbf{M}asked recurrent world model (\textbf{SEM2}) that learns the transition dynamics of driving-relevant states through a semantic filter to reduce the interference of irrelevant information in sensor inputs, thus improving sampling efficiency and robustness of learned driving policy.} \end{itemize}

+\begin{itemize} \item{A multi-source data sampler is proposed to balance data distribution and prevent modal collapse in corner cases, which contributes diverse scene data in training the semantic masked world model by using both common driving situations and multiple corner cases in urban scenes.} \end{itemize}

+\begin{itemize} \item{Extensive experiments conducted on the CARLA benchmark show our method surpasses the previous works of end-to-end autonomous driving with deep reinforcement learning in terms of sample efficiency and robustness to input permutation.} \end{itemize}